Gout, The Disease of Kings

 I first heard of gout being referred to as the ‘disease of kings’ during my undergraduate pharmacology degree.
 What this means is that if you suffer from gout, then there’s a pretty good chance that you are of royal lineage.
 Okay, maybe I am only joking about that.
-However, the truth is that maybe you’re just living like a king–drinking too much red wine and eating too much meats which are high in purines.
+However, the truth is that maybe you’re just living like a king–drinking too much red wine and eating too many meats which are high in purines.
 Well, at the very least lifestyle choices can contribute to gout.

 Gout, The Disease of Kings?

 Gout is a type of arthritis which is caused by excessive levels of uric acid in your bloodstream.
 The excessive uric acid levels in your blood lead to uric acid crystals being deposited in the articular cartilage of your joints, tendons, and surrounding tissues.
 Typical symptoms include swelling, redness, warmth, burning pain, and stiffness in the affected joint.
 Most commonly, gout affects the ‘big toe,’ but it can also affect other joints.
 Untreated, gout can lead to joint damage.

 Natural Remedies for Gout?

 To treat gout, there are several different medications available that you can discuss with your doctor.
 Other measures include making appropriate changes to your diet including: